USDA-ARS-GBRU/micrompn/README.md

 A series of dilutions are made with replication and the  number of  tubes  or wells with bacterial growth is recored.
 This presence/absence and dilution information is used to calculate the most probable number of bacteria in a starting sample.

-With liquid handling robots and plate reader this method can be baster than conventniona plate counting or spotting for some applications.
+With liquid handling robots and plate reader this method can be faster than conventional plate counting or spotting on agar for some applications.

 The addition of a fluorescent marker gene into a microbe of interest can be used to screen for conditions that alter the growth of a specific microbe in a complex community